The Wings for Life World Run is 10 and hope is running high

 "Yes, absolutely," responds Anita.
 "But no one can say for sure exactly what kind of time frame we are talking about.
 Even though there will never be a wonder pill that cures all cases, great progress has been made over the past few years.
 There has been a whole host of interesting developments.
 For some time now, it's no longer been a question of whether there will ever be a cure, but rather when this will be.
 The Wings for Life World Run is playing a key role here by raising both awareness and valuable donations."

-Join thousands of people around the world at the exact same time on May 7 for the 10th anniversary Wings For Life World Run.
+Join thousands of people around the world at the exact same time on May 7 (11pm NZT) for the 10th anniversary Wings For Life World Run.
 We run for those who can't.